Kenya-Rae/mani-and-me/README.md

 ### Code

 - [Boutque Ado](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+4/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) - Where comments are added this is where I had gotten it from.
-Made changes when neccessary.
+Made changes to most sections that were used from this walkthrough.
 - []() -

 ### Acknowledgments